turingschool-projects/lookingfor/README.md

 [Visit the App in Production](https://lookingforme.herokuapp.com/)

+## Documentation
+We use [basecamp](https://3.basecamp.com/3278136/projects/495148) to keep track of project information, wireframes, etc. Contact the team to be added to the project.

+We track upcoming work in Github Issues.

 ## Local Setup

 Backend:

 - Ruby
 - PostgreSQL
+- Puma Server

 To install Ruby, check out [RVM](https://rvm.io), [rbenv](https://github.com/sstephenson/rbenv) or [ruby-install](https://github.com/postmodern/ruby-install).